taligentx/LiveTVH.bundle/README.md

 ## Notes
 * Channels will take a bit of time to load initially while metadata is fetched and speed up over time as the cache is built up and stored for 30 days.
 Up to 30 channels per page works reasonably well.

-* Direct streaming of channels on Plex Web, iOS, and Roku requires identifying the channel's codecs and resolution using Tvheadend channel tags.
+* Direct streaming of channels on Plex Web, iOS, Roku, and Android requires identifying the channel's codecs and resolution using Tvheadend channel tags.
 Create and set channel tags in Tvheadend as appropriate for each channel:
   * Video tags: `H264`, `MPEG2`, `HEVC`, `VP8`, `VP9`
   * Audio tags: `AAC`, `AAC-LATM`, `AC3`, `EAC3`, `MP2`, `MP3`, `VORBIS`
-  * Video and audio tags may be combined into single tags: `H264-AAC`, `H264-MP2`, etc.
+  * Video and audio tags may be combined into single tags: `MPEG2-AC3`, `H264-AAC`, etc.
   * Video resolution tags: `HDTV`, `720p`, `SDTV`

   ![Tvheadend Channel Tags Screenshot](https://cloud.githubusercontent.com/assets/12835671/26338051/e0cb75dc-3f42-11e7-85a0-7af80e425a21.png)